fastruby/blog/_posts/2019-11-04-intruducing-skunk-stink-score-calculator.md

 quickly [assess code quality](https://www.fastruby.io/blog/ruby/quality/code-quality-ruby-gems.html) in any Ruby project.

-In this article I'd like to talk about [Skunk: A Stink Score Calculator](https://github.com/fastruby/skunk)!
+In this article I'd like to talk about [Skunk: A SkunkScore Calculator](https://github.com/fastruby/skunk)!
 I'll explain why we need it, how it works, and the roadmap for this new tool.

 <!--more-->